zenitechcs/repomix/README.md

 repomix --init
 ```

+Once you have generated the packed file, you can use it with Generative AI tools like Claude, ChatGPT, and Gemini.

 ### Docker Usage
 You can also run Repomix using Docker 🐳
 This is useful if you want to run Repomix in an isolated environment or prefer using containers.